Judeo-Tat Theatre: Theatre during World War II

 Actor Ilizir (Ilyusha) Abramov.
 Judeo-Tat theatre.
 Derbent, USSR.
 1980.

-During World War II, most of the theater's actors were drafted into the army, and many lost their lives in the war.
-In 1943, the theater resumed its work, but it was closed in 1948, officially due to unprofitability.
+During World War II, most of the theatre's actors were drafted into the army, and many lost their lives in the war.
+In 1943, the theatre resumed its work, but it was closed in 1948, officially due to unprofitability.

 Post-war period

 Actors of the Judeo-Tat's theatre "Rambam": Roman Izyaev & Rambam Mishiev.
 Israel.
 2011.

 On April 28, 1959, the board of the Stalin collective farm appealed to the city's party committee, requesting the creation of a Mountain Jewish People's Theatre as an amateur arts circle.

-Pyotr Rafailovich Agarunov (1930–2006), an Excellent Worker of the USSR State Television and Radio Broadcasting, was invited from Baku to help organize the theater's development.
-Musaib Dzhum-Dzhum (1905–1974), of Azerbaijani descent, was appointed as the theater director and was honored with the title People's Artist of the Dagestan ASSR.
+Pyotr Rafailovich Agarunov (1930–2006), an Excellent Worker of the USSR State Television and Radio Broadcasting, was invited from Baku to help organize the theatre's development.
+Musaib Dzhum-Dzhum (1905–1974), of Azerbaijani descent, was appointed as the theatre director and was honored with the title People's Artist of the Dagestan ASSR.
 He was highly knowledgeable about the language and culture of the Mountain Jews.
 The composer Djumshud Ashurov was named music director, while Mikhail Gavrilov (1926–2014), an Honored Worker of Culture of the Republic of Dagestan, served as the administrator.

-In the 1960s, the theater resumed its activities and experienced a second heyday.
+In the 1960s, the theatre resumed its activities and experienced a second heyday.
 The beloved actress Akhso Shalumova (1907–1985), an Honored Artist of the Dagestan ASSR, returned to the stage.
 She played the role of Shahnugor, the wife of Shimi Derbendi («Шими Дербенди»), based on the stories of writer Hizgil Avshalumov.

 In the 1970s, the People's Judeo-Tat Theatre was officially established.
 For many years, it was led by Abram Avdalimov (1929–2004), an Honored Cultural Worker of the Dagestan ASSR, as well as a singer, actor, and playwright.
 His successor was Roman Izyaev (1940–2018), who was awarded the Order of the Badge of Honour for his distinguished service.